matthiasmullie/scrapbook/projects/shard.md

 ---
 layout: project
 title: Shard
-description: When you have too much data for (or requests to) 1 little server, this'll yet you shard it over multiple cache servers.
-All data will be automatically be distributed evenly across your server pool, so all the individual cache servers only get a fraction of the data & traffic.
+description: When you have too much data for (or requests to) 1 little server, this'll let you shard it over multiple cache servers.
+All data will automatically be distributed evenly across your server pool, so all the individual cache servers only get a fraction of the data & traffic.
 weight: 5
 icon: fa fa-arrows-alt
 class: MatthiasMullie\Scrapbook\Scale\Shard